 I had an unexpected bout of knee pain this week.
 I was wearing unsupportive shoes and had to do a great deal of walking.
 After quite a bit of stretching, exercise, and icing my knee is recovered, but it was a scary reminder that “joint replacement season” is coming!
 I am not ready yet, but probably sooner than later… Everyone’s situation is unique, but here are some thoughts that may help you with your preparation!

-The best preparation is to plan early.
+The best preparation for joint replacement is to plan early.

 From many years of working with post operative patients, I have found that many people choose the fall season to have their elective surgeries.
 As people realize they have met their deductible, as kids go back to school, and as the weather cools down a bit, it seems to be prime time for surgical consults.